Written by Dr. Andrew McKay

 Clean water plays an important part in Biosecurity

-Contaminated water supplies have been implicated in the introduction and persistence of endemic pathogens such as Escherichia coli (E. coli), Salmonella spp., Campylobacter spp., infectious bursal disease virus (IBDV) or egg drop syndrome (EDS), and in the introduction of emergency animal diseases (EADs) such as virulent Newcastle disease virus (vNDV) or avian influenza (AI).
+Contaminated water supplies have been implicated in the introduction and persistence of endemic pathogens such as Escherichia coli (E. coli), Salmonella spp., Campylobacter spp., infectious bursal disease virus (IBDV) or egg drop syndrome (EDS), and in the introduction of emergency animal diseases (EADs) such as virulent Newcastle disease virus (vNDV), avian influenza (AI) or African Swine Fever (ASF).

 These pathogens can be introduced via the drinking water, cooling pads, overhead sprayers and wash down water.
 All water entering the farm can pose a risk in the introduction of pathogens.